 Disability Network’s Parent Network connects parents, guardians, and families of individuals with disabilities to one another for peer support, information, and resources.
+Topics are chosen to help families learn more about resources and the community, as well as skill build.
+Information ranges from advocating, benefits planning, self-determination and person-centered planning, to group discussion about family life and needs.
 For information about the group contact Nicole Miller at 231.922.0903, ext.
-321.
+318.

 Looking to stay connected?
 Connect with our Disability Network Parent Network Facebook page.

 PARENT NETWORK WORKSHOP SERIES: February – April 2019